-Despite their gentle and surreal nature, these tracks weren’t necessarily made with the idea of sleep in mind; their dark ambient textures, however, are inspired by memories, sounds, or discoveries.
+Despite their gentle and surreal nature, these tracks were not necessarily made with the idea of sleep in mind; their dark ambient textures, however, are inspired by memories, sounds, or discoveries.
 51 minutes with Brian Eno, David Toop, Monolake, Thomas Köner and others.

-With his label Obscure, pop star Brian Eno starts a series with experimental listening music in 1975.
-The artists involved want to leave their previous approaches towards making music behind, work with new technologies or take inspiration from ancient traditions.
+With his label Obscure, Brian Eno started a series with experimental listening music in 1975.
+The artists involved left previous approaches towards making music behind, worked with new technologies or took inspiration from ancient traditions.
 71 minutes with Gavin Bryars, Harold Budd, Max Eastley, Michael Nyman and others.

 Free of artificial ornamentation, well balanced, and designed with love for detail, some Eighties’ Japanese ambient music resembles the concept of the countries’ traditional gardens.
 51 minutes of music striving to enhance environments – with works by Haruomi Hosono, Inoyama Land, Masahiro Sugaya, Yasuaki Shimizu and others.